BionixTechnologies/XinoibExamples/src/ClientMQTT/README.md

 # General

-This repository contains an example for how to publish TAGs with a MQTT client.
+This folder contains an example for how to publish TAGs with a MQTT client.

 # Content